vespa-engine/blog/_posts/2023-08-09-accelerating-transformer-based-embedding-retrieval-with-vespa.md

 In this post, we’ll see how to accelerate embedding inference and retrieval with little impact on quality.
 We’ll take a holistic approach and deep-dive into both aspects of an embedding retrieval system: Embedding inference and retrieval with nearest neighbor search.
+All experiments are performed on a laptop with the open-source [Vespa container image](https://hub.docker.com/r/vespaengine/vespa/).

 ## Introduction